-During the timetabling process, the requests for train paths submitted by the titleholders and the weekly withdrawals for management are processed into a normal timetable of 7 traffic days of 24 hours each in a standard week.

-Wherever requests by titleholders and/or the weekly withdrawals complete with one another, scheduling and coordination take place.

-Besides the standard week, the annual timetable also comprises a specification of deviations from the standard week, e.g., as a result of incidental withdrawals.
+During the timetabling process, the requests for train paths submitted by the titleholders and the weekly withdrawals for management are processed into a timetable of 7 traffic days of 24 hours each in a standard week.
+Wherever requests by titleholders and/or the weekly possessions with one another, scheduling and coordination take place.
+Besides the standard week, the timetable also comprises a specification of deviations from the standard week, e.g., as a result of incidental withdrawals.

 Normal timetable means the timetable at the level of recurring paths as defined in Section 4(2) in conjunction with Section 1 Railway Capacity Allocation Decree.
-By recurring paths, ProRail means a path that is requested at least eight consecutive weeks at the same time per traffic day (calendar day).
-Extra trains for events and incidental trains must therefore be requested in the ad hoc phase.
+75 By recurring paths, ProRail means a path that is requested at least eight consecutive weeks at the same time per traffic day